xspurs/openresty-practice/README.md

 ## Usage

-1. [download openresty](https://openresty.org/en/download.html) according to your os.
+1. [download openresty](https://openresty.org/en/download.html), this repo is oriented to the `*nix` operating system, notice that the directory hierarchy is different in Windows operating system.

 2. install openresty, we assume it is installed at `/usr/local/openresty`.